Careers with an MPA Degree

 What is the Employment Outlook?

-- The industries employing the most administrative service managers in 2018 were education; health care; and state and local government.
+- The industries employing the most administrative service managers in 2022 were education; manufacturing; health care and social assistance; state and local government; administrative and support and waste management and remediation services.

-- Occupations with Most Job Growth 2019 Data provided by the Unites States Bureau of Labor Statistics indicates that demand for medical and health services managers, general and operations managers, management analysts is likely to increase by 2028.
+- Occupations with Most Job Growth 2019 Data provided by the Unites States Bureau of Labor Statistics indicates that demand especially for medical and health services managers is likely to increase by 2032.

 What Could I Earn?